 - If it is said that someone, generally in the armed forces, is not taking prisoners, what do you think happens to the people they capture?
 A catch and release program?
 Disarming them and sending them on their way?
 Maybe... but probably not.
 Similar with "giving no quarter".

 - In Finnish criminal slang, a hitman is called a "torpedo".

-- "Falling down the stairs" is a common one (in the UK at least) to describe police beating up prisoners, either for interrogation or just revenge.
-Particularly unfortunate prisoners may manage to fall down the stairs in a single-storey building.
+- "Falling down the stairs" is a common one (in the UK at least) to describe police beating up prisoners, either for interrogation or just revenge; particularly unfortunate prisoners may manage to fall down the stairs in a single-storey building.
 In the US, the term is used interchangeably with "fell while trying to flee."

 - Police and traffic-safety dispatchers in Arizona and New Mexico sometimes have difficulty with the fact Navajos prefer to have nothing to do with dead bodies — not only do they try not to look at them, they also don't say "dead" or any synonym.
 "He has stopped moving" tends to confuse dispatchers who don't know it's a euphemism, since "stop moving" could mean unconsciousness as well.

-- In the eighteenth and nineteenth century, the British military generally used the fairly-cheerful-sounding "knocked on the head" in place of the more accurate, but somewhat demoralizing, "suffered agonizing injuries that ended in death."
+- In the eighteenth and nineteenth century, the British military generally used the fairly-cheerful-sounding "knocked on the head" to describe someone dying.

 - One of the court positions of the Ottoman Empire was the "Bostancı-başı," or "Head gardener."
 While the men he oversaw were technically responsible for the grounds of the palace, they were also bodyguards, and what the head gardener was actually pruning was people; he served as the emperor's chief executioner.